sarveshwankhade569/90DaysOfDevOps/2026/day-34/Combine_Docker_Notes.md

-# Docker Notes — Advanced Compose, Multi-Stage Builds & Docker Hub
+# Docker Notes — Day 34 to Day 37

-## Real-world Compose: app + database + cache
+## Day 34 – Real-World Multi-Container Apps

 A production-like stack usually looks like this — a web app, a database, and a cache, all talking to each other by service name: